andyboeh/mediola2mqtt/README.md

 See mediola2mqtt.yaml.example

-## ELERO commands
+## extended ELERO commands
-currently the following commenda from the API are available wherever you want to override the default "up" and "down" values:
+currently the following commends from the API are available wherever you want to override the default "up" and "down" values:

 ### default commands

-  * open
+  * open, up, on
-  * close
+  * close, down, off
   * stop

 ### extended commands (use templating)

-  * up, on
-  * down, off
+These commands are currently available for ELERO only, not Somfy RTS

   * upstep
   * downstep
   * manumode